The Doon Dictionary

 Azo-Free Dyes

-When we don’t use natural plant dyes, we use high-quality synthetic dyes that are free from harmful "Azo" compounds.
-They are safer for the skin of the wearer and much kinder to the water systems in Jaipur.
+When we don’t use natural plant dyes, we use high-quality synthetic dyes that are free from harmful Azo compounds.
+Safer for skin and much kinder to the water systems in Jaipur.

 -